 In order to demonstrate your actual machine learning skills, you need to put them into a project that you can demonstrate, say before a panel of interviewers when you are looking for a job.

 So after learning all the tools and theory that you need, you now have to get your hands dirty with some real data and implement models.
 And the best way to get started is to look for Python machine learning projects for beginners.
-If you already have some background in coding then you could get started building a chatbot application otherwise a simple project like a weather prediction app could be a good place to start.

 And when I say you build your personal projects, I don’t mean you go take the most popular and well-known algorithms and apply them to well-known datasets.